MengLinMaker/SST-test/README.md

 ## Comparison
 ### Serverless Framework v4
+- SLS deploys in 100 seconds.
+- SLS redeploys in 50 seconds.
-- SLS deploys and removes slightly faster than SST ION.
-Seems quite similar.
+- SLS removes in 20 seconds.
-- No live reloading at all
+- No live reloading at all.

 ### SAM CLI
 -